Administration Traineeships for Media Literacy Organisation

 - Familiarity with education and/or media in Europe a plus.

-- Meaningful work having an impact on a globally timely topic.
+- Meaningful and impactful work on a globally significant topic.

-- Opportunities to learn about the fields of journalism, education and public policy.
+- Opportunities to learn about the fields of journalism, education policy and digital rights.

 - A paid traineeship.

-If you’re right for the role, email us at firstname.lastname@example.org
+If you’re the right person for this role, email us at firstname.lastname@example.org

 with the subject “TRAINEE” today!